Trusted WordPress tutorials, when you need them most.

 The WPBeginner custom 404 page

 A custom 404 page is a great way to promote content, such as the most popular posts or products from your online store.
-You can also include links to your social media profiles, highlight your latest comments, and more.
+You can also include links to your social media profiles, highlight your latest comments and more.

 If you are looking for inspiration, then we’ve collected the best 404 error page design examples for you to look at.

 With that said, let’s take a look at how you can improve your 404 page template in WordPress.
+You can use the quick links below to jump straight to the method you want to use:

 The best way to improve your site’s 404 page is by using SeedProd.